PedroR18/EasyVideoDL/README.md

 ### **4. 🍪 Installation Required for Login-Protected Sites: Browser Cookie Extension**

 Many platforms protect their videos behind a login.
-Since **yt-dlp** (the tool that EasyVideoDL uses for downloads) needs your **session cookies** to access those videos on your behalf, you need a tool that will keep track of your session cookies and make them available to yt-dlp.
+Since **yt-dlp** (the engine that EasyVideoDL uses for downloads) needs your **session cookies** to access those videos on your behalf, you need a tool that will keep track of your session cookies and make them available to yt-dlp.
 This is why you need to install a relevant extension in your web browser.

 **Recommended browser extension:** **Get cookies.txt LOCALLY**